-Many home gym advocates will tell you that no home gym is complete without a power rack.
-Or that a power rack is necessary for getting really good at the compound lifts.
-If you’ve ever wondered if a power rack is a worthy investment, you’re not alone.
+Many home workout advocates will tell you that no home / garage gym is complete without a power rack.
+Or that one is necessary for getting really good at the compound lifts.
+If you’ve ever wondered if it’s a worthy investment, you’re not alone.

-Determining whether or not your gym needs a power rack is a little tough to answer and really depends on your fitness goals.
+Determining whether or not your gym needs one is a little tough to answer but one thing is for certain, if you train on your own then it’s going to come in very handy.
 But before we look at specifics, let’s clear up some terminology first.

 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.